 - Stop the physical activity well before you feel any symptom flare.
 Pacing yourself is very important.

-- Remember that your exercise tolerance will differ from one day to the next.
+- Remember that the amount of exercise you can do will change from one day to the next.

 - Listen to your body – if you don’t feel up to exercising on a particular day, don’t.